Shilldon/artifact-auction/README.md

 #### Features left to implement

-Currently it is necessary for site admin to contact a user on the end of an auction to inform them that they have won an artifact and to request payment.
+- Currently it is necessary for site admin to contact a user on the end of an auction to inform them that they have won an artifact and to request payment.
 Ideally this process could be automated in the back end through staged or timed background events.
 This could be achieved through task queue implementation using ***Celery***.

+- Users are only aware of new auctions by accessing the site.
+A helpful feature would be an automated email sent to all registered users of the site to inform them of a new auction and the start date.
+It would be possible for users to set email preferences so that they are only emailed about specific types of artifact, if they so desire.

-Further users cannot delete their own accounts and it is necessary for this to be undertaken by site admin.
+- Users cannot delete their own accounts and it is necessary for this to be undertaken by site admin.

 #### Defensive design
 Where possible options have been limited to prevent users from entering invalid data: